GMP cleaning and sanitation practices in pharmaceuticals

 These materials, even in minute amounts, may have a significant effect on the body, and it is important to isolate them from the environment during manufacture and remove their residues from equipment during cleaning.

-If you manufacture any of these products, ensure that you are fully aware of the rules for handling and cleaning.
-Wear the protective gear provided.
+If you manufacture any of these products, ensure that you are fully aware of the rules for handling and cleaning and wear the protective gear provided.

 Visual inspection of products is easy and inexpensive, but it is often labor-intensive and unreliable.